What's On This Page?

 Mix together, and rinse mouth for 30 seconds then rinse.
 Do not swallow.
 If the flavor of the mouthwash is a little too zingy for you to rinse with, then replace the 2 drops of tea tree oil with 2 drops of wild orange oil.
 Remember, this is a mouthwash, so you swish and spit.
 After this mouthwash, always rinse again with plain water.

-2. Baking Soda for Itchy Skin
+2. Use it for Itchy Skin

 Get relief for itching and minor bug bites or bee stings using baking soda paste that you make at home.
 Make a paste that is thick enough to apply to your skin.
 The amount you use doesn’t matter, just pour it into a little dish, and add enough water slowly until it is thick like a paste, and you can apply it to your itchy spots.
 You can even kick it up a notch medicinally by adding several drops of lavender, frankincense and/or tea tree essential oil.